katiz1/Chinese_text_parser/README.md

 Chinese Text Analysis with Jieba and Python

+About the Project

+This project analyzes the Chinese text "紅樓夢" (Dream of the Red Chamber) by Xueqin Cao, one of China's most famous works of literature.
+The goal is to apply natural language processing (NLP) techniques to break down the text, count how often each word appears, and identify common word pairs (bigrams).
-This project demonstrates the analysis of Chinese text using Python.
-By leveraging Jieba, a popular text segmentation library, the project processes a Chinese literary text to segment it into meaningful words.
-The frequency of each word is then calculated using pandas and Counter, providing a distribution of word occurrences.
-This analysis highlights linguistic patterns in Chinese texts and serves as a foundation for further exploration in computational linguistics and natural language processing (NLP).
+Using Python and the Jieba library, the project segments the Chinese text into individual words.
+The frequency of each word is calculated using pandas and Counter, showing how often each word appears.
+This analysis helps uncover language patterns in Chinese texts and lays the groundwork for further exploration in computational linguistics and NLP.

 Tools used:

     Python
     Jieba (for Chinese word segmentation)